But never fear, you can get remove these stains caused by raspberries by following the steps below.

 Step 6: Apply hydrogen peroxide (or oxygen bleach in paste form) to the stain, if safe for the fabric.
 Let sit for a few minutes and then rinse well.
 Then, follow Step 5 above.

-Further, you may also like this video on how to remove berry stains from clothing, which includes tips for using boiling water, lemon juice, glycerin, and denatured alcohol for berry stain removal.
+Further, you may also like these additional tips for removing berry stains from clothing, which includes tips for using boiling water (which a reader specifically recommended for this type of berry), lemon juice, glycerin, and denatured alcohol.

 Step 1: Scrape off any excess raspberries from the upholstery.